KrshnK/Python-projects/PDF Merger/README.md

         cd Python-projects/PDF\ Merger
 3. Install the required dependencies:

-        pip install pyttsx3
+        pip install PyPDF2
 4. Run the `pdf_merger.py` file:

         python pdf_merger.py

-5. Follow the instructions on the command-line interface to enter the text you want to convert into speech.
+5. Follow the instructions on the command-line interface.

 Feel free to modify and customize the project according to your needs.